web3privacy/web3privacy/README.md

 - [Ghost](https://ipfs.ghostbyjohnmcafee.com/#/) - Proof of Stake privacy coin to help make you nothing but a "ghost" when transacting online.
 - [BlackHat Coin](https://blackhatco.in) - Privacy focused decentralized cryptocurrency providing truly anonymous untraceable transactions based on PoS consensus and zk-SNARKs data protection protocol.
 - [Scala](https://scalaproject.io) - Scala is an open-source cryptocurrency.
 Distributed wealth for all devices.
+- [Mysterium](https://www.mysterium.network) - An open-source ecosystem of tools and infrastructure to liberate the web.

 ## Wallet
 - [Sporran](https://www.sporran.org) -  The Sporran wallet is a browser extension that provides a gateway to the KILT blockchain identity protocol and Web3 services.